deaxparadox/ArtOfPython/102-references/101-data-types/101-strings/103-escaping.md

 ## Escaping single quotes

-If you want to include the single in our string.
+If you want to include the *single quote* in our string.
 It can be done using `\` backslash character.

 ```py
 # escaping single quotes